Online conformal inference for multi-step time series forecasting: Autocorrelated multi-step conformal prediction

-Proposition~\ref{prp-cov_rt} indicates that, for \(t \ll \infty\), increasing the forecast horizon \(h\) tends to amplify deviations from the target coverage because \(g(T-h)/(t-h)\) is non-increasing, given that the admissible function \(g\) is sublinear, nonnegative, and nondecreasing.
-This is consistent with expectations, as extending the forecast horizon generally increases forecast uncertainty.
-As predictions extend further into the future, more factors contribute to variability and uncertainty.
-In this case, conformal prediction intervals may not scale perfectly with the increasing uncertainty, leading to a larger discrepancy between the desired and actual coverage.
+When \(h=1\), Proposition~\ref{prp-cov_rt} reduces to Proposition 2 of \citet{angelopoulos2024}.
+While \citet{angelopoulos2024} only consider one-step-ahead forecasting, Proposition~\ref{prp-cov_rt} extends their result to the multi-step setting and provides an explicit upper bound on the coverage gap.
+For finite \(T\), Proposition~\ref{prp-cov_rt} indicates that increasing the forecast horizon \(h\) amplifies in-sample deviations from the target coverage because \(g(T-h)/(T-h)\) is non-increasing, given that the admissible function \(g\) is sublinear, nonnegative, and nondecreasing.
+Importantly, this reflects finite-sample behavior rather than a breakdown of the asymptotic coverage guarantee.
+As expected, forecast uncertainty increases with the horizon, since predictions further into the future are affected by more sources of variability.
+In finite samples, conformal prediction intervals may not fully scale with this growing uncertainty, leading to a larger gap between nominal and empirical coverage.

 The quantile iteration \(q_{t+h|t}=q_{t+h-1|t-1}+\eta (\mathrm{err}_{t|t-h}-\alpha)\) can be seen as a particular instance of the iteration outlined in Proposition~\ref{prp-cov_rt} if we set \(q_{2h|h}=0\) without losing generality.
 Thus, its coverage bounds can be easily derived as a result of Proposition~\ref{prp-cov_rt}.